grinchios/PRBX---Code/README.md

 - Requirements can be found within requirements.txt
 - Python 3.8 required
 - Run `main.py` for a GUI version and `testing.py` for a bulk run headless version.
+- Only tested with Python on Windows with Tkinter installed

 ## Datasets
 TSPLIB datasets are found within `dataset/`.